fredericlemoine/covseqclade/README.md

 1) The probable virus clade
 2) Cases of co-infections with several clades
-3) Cases of potential recombination between several clades
+3) Cases of potential recombination between clades

 ## Installation